sambhavsharma/DistributedCoreNlp/README.md

 Client

-If a node is not the first node in the cluster, that is it does not create a new cluster, instead joins an already cluster, it will automatically act as a worker/client.
+If a node is not the first node in the cluster, that is it does not create a new cluster, instead joins an already running cluster, it will automatically act as a worker/client.
 This node will not load articles in the queue, it will only poll articles from it and process them, and output the log after an article has been processed.

 Note: